TakaoKitano/carnation/README.md

 ## add to the load balancer

--on AWS console EC2 ELB, in the instances tab, add the server to the load balancer
+- on AWS console EC2 ELB, in the instances tab, add the server to the load balancer